raghaven447/flatbuffers/docs/source/Tutorial.md

 #### Creating

-Analagously to how a union adds two fields to a table a vector of unions creates two different vectors: one for the union data and one for the data types.
+Analogously to how a union adds two fields to a table a vector of unions creates two different vectors: one for the union data and one for the data types.

 <div class="language-cpp">